Strategies for Addressing Recurrent Pregnancy Loss

 Reproductive Genetics

-Founder, Genome Alley; Clinical Adjunct Assistant Professor in the Department of Ob/Gyn and Reproductive Biology, College of Human Medicine, Michigan State University, Grand Rapids, MI
+Founder, Genome Alley; Clinical Adjunct Assistant Professor, Department of Ob/Gyn and Reproductive Biology, College of Human Medicine, Michigan State University, Grand Rapids, MI

 Winifred Mak, MD, PhD